charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 The first two are, I believe, self explanatory.
 The third requires that you:

 - Call **getBranches** to get an array of branches.
-- Loop over the array and use the magic of async/await to allow you to call code that:
+- Loop over the array and use the magic of **async/await** to allow you to call code that:
   - switches to a new branch
-  - runs your **gitIgnoreTest** in the new branch
+  - runs your **gitIgnoreTest** in the new branch to confirm that the **.gitignore** file is valid, that it meets our requirements.

-Here is a hint.
+Here is a hint about how to compose a loop on a an array called **allBranches**.

 ```javascript
 for (let branch of allBranches) {